 Antiquarian booksellers look at inscriptions in a different light.
 ABAA-member Ken Lopez writes "when you buy a signed book you are purchasing a signature, but when you buy an inscribed book you are getting a story."
 Part of the skill of the antiquarian bookseller is to be able to decipher and tell that story.
 One of the issues with a plain signed as opposed to inscribed book is that it lacks provenance.
-Inscriptions, even if not to a famous person often have a story behind them that can prove provenance.
+Inscriptions -- even if they are not to a famous household name -- often have a story behind them that can prove provenance.
 (The inscribed copy of Brion Gysin's The Process below illustrates just such an interesting story.
 [Note: the book itself has now been sold.])

 by Brion Gysin